Errors 16-20

 **It means they were not hacking their way through jungle.**

-All throughout The Book of Mormon the people in the Land Southward were building their homes and cities out of WOOD.
-The trees these wildernesses were full of were of a kind suitable for building homes.
+Throughout The Book of Mormon, the people in the Land Southward were building their homes and cities out of WOOD.
+The trees in these wildernesses were of a kind suitable for building homes.
 They were straight and easy to cut, which is exactly what Western New York is full of.

-Unless your model has wildernesses thus described, it cannot be true Book of Mormon lands.
+Unless your model includes wildernesses described in this manner, it cannot be considered true Book of Mormon lands.

 19. FEVERS

-Believe it or not, the single verse that refers to “fevers” in The Book of Mormon has been interpreted by some as “malaria,” which only occurs in tropical areas.
+Believe it or not, the single verse in The Book of Mormon that refers to “fevers” has been interpreted by some as “malaria,” which is typically found in tropical areas.
 Therefore, they conclude Book of Mormon lands must have been in Mesoamerica.

 And there were some who died with fevers which at some seasons of the year were very frequent in the land but not so much so with fevers because of the excellent qualities of the many plants and roots which God had prepared to remove the cause of diseases to which men were subject by the nature of the climate (Alma 46:40)

-It becomes apparent their fevers where climate based alright – ACCORDING TO THE SEASONS OF THE YEAR.
-This is hardly proof of a tropical climate.
-It is actually proof of a WINTER SEASON.
+It becomes apparent their fevers were climate-based ACCORDING TO THE SEASONS OF THE YEAR.
+This is hardly proof of a tropical climate, but rather, proof of a WINTER SEASON.

 Q. In North America, in what “season” of the year does the “flu season” begin?